jremi/eip2929-withdraw-fix/README.md

 Look at [./src/withdraw.js](./src/withdraw.js) for a complete example.

-**NOTE:** You must set `./src/wallet.txt` with your projects smart contract owner account For example: `0xc61088C04186e68eA3E61D60F13DF15A2b2eC599` 12 word seed phrase mnemonic to make the `withdraw.js` script authorize the transaction.
+**NOTE:** You must set `./src/wallet.txt` with your projects smart contract owner account 12 word seed phrase mnemonic to make the `withdraw.js` script authorize the transaction.

 > Original source was taken from https://github.com/folia-app/eip-2929